Nep-Timeline/Freezer/README.md

-# NoActive-Epsilon
+# Freezer
-new third-party NoActive edition based on NoActive v2.7
+new third-party Android Tombstone edition based on NoActive v2.7